Sky help, issues and complaints

 How quickly are faults fixed?

 Depending on the complexity of the issue, most faults should be fixed within two days.
 However, if an engineer needs to visit, it will depend on which appointments are available.
-Sky provide their broadband and telephone service over the Openreach network, a separate entity to Sky, so extra time may be required for engineers to fix broadband or phone line issues as they may require action from Openreach.
+Sky provides its broadband and telephone service over the Openreach network, a separate entity to Sky, so extra time may be required for engineers to fix broadband or phone line issues as they may require action from Openreach.

 Can a faulty telephone line affect my broadband?

+Yes.
 Sky broadband is provided over a telephone line, so problems with the line can affect broadband as well.

 How can I find out if there is a fault in my area?